4 Social Security Myths Debunked

 Key Takeaways

-• Optimal Claiming Age: Claim Social Security at 62 for early benefits, but waiting until full retirement age yields the full monthly amount.
-Waiting until 65 provides about 93.3% of the benefit.
+• Claim Social Security at 62 for early benefits, but waiting until full retirement age yields the full monthly amount, and waiting until 65 provides about 93.3% of the benefit.

-• Benefit Delay: Delaying benefits past retirement age increases monthly amounts.
-Claiming at 67 offers 108%, and waiting until 70 results in 132% of the benefit.
+• Delaying benefits past retirement age increases monthly amounts, with claiming at 67 offering 108% and waiting until 70 resulting in 132% of the benefit.

-• Marital Impact: Marital status matters for benefits.
-Spouses can get up to 50% of their partner's benefit.
-Divorced individuals may qualify too.
+• Marital status matters for benefits, as spouses can get up to 50% of their partner's benefit, and divorced individuals may qualify too.

-• Earnings Accuracy: Social Security's earnings record may be inaccurate.
-Regularly review your history and correct errors to ensure accurate future benefit calculations.
-Corrections can be made within a specific timeframe.
+• Social Security's earnings record may be inaccurate, so regularly review your history and correct errors within a specific timeframe to ensure accurate future benefit calculations.

 Social Security, initiated in 1935 during the Great Depression, offers financial protection to aging and unemployed Americans through payroll-funded monthly benefits, determined by full retirement age and lifetime earnings.
 It was a response to widespread poverty and is integral to retirement planning.1